Carsharing

 ~~~~~~~~~~~~~~~~~~~~

 This chapter describes Carsharing, which refers to vehicle rental services that substitute for private vehicle ownership.
+This requires that rental services be easily accessible, affordable and convenient to use, even for short time periods.

 Description

-Carsharing is common in Europe, and is being developing in some North American cities.
-Carshare organizations typically charge $1-2 per vehicle-hour, plus 25-40¢ per mile.
-Some charge a refundable membership deposit of $300-500.
+Carshare organizations typically charge $1-3 per vehicle-hour, plus 25-40¢ per mile.
+Cooperatives often charge a refundable membership deposit.
 These charges cover all vehicle operating expenses, including fuel and insurance.
 There are often special rates for extended trips and infrequent users.
-Carsharing is considered a cost effective alternative to owning a vehicle driven less than about 6,000 miles (10,000 kms) per year.
-There are typically 8-15 members per vehicle.
-Some small businesses use Carsharing (Reutter and Bohler, 2000).

 Table 1 Vehicle Use Options Compared